 Cons: However they don’t give out too much information about their process in screening brands to know if they’re cruelty-free or not.
 Again, this goes back to what The Beagle Freedom Project defines as “cruelty-free” and whether or not you agree with them.

 “We are rigorous in evaluating these companies; we independently research their practices as well as directly request statements from them, and compare to other cruelty-free authorities when available.”

 Pros: By composing your own specific animal testing questions directed to someone at the company may be the best option to get a clear and concise answer.

 Cons: But for bigger companies that have more than one customer service rep that answers customer inquiries and emails, you may get different answers from the same company.

-It’s like asking a cashier at a grocery store which aisle the gluten free bread is, you’re most likely to hear a different answer from each cashier.
+It’s like asking a cashier at a grocery store which aisle the gluten free bread is, you might get a different answer from each cashier (some will say it’s in the bakery department and others may say it’s in the refridgerated section).
 Who knows whether they are intentionally giving you the wrong information or if they’re genuinely mistaken.

 So what now?

-Do what works best for you! and give yourself permission to make mistakes along the way and know that it’s OK.
+Do what works best for you! and allow yourself to make mistakes along the way and know that it’s OK.
 As long as you keep an open mind and trust your own judgement!